arnavs-0/PocDoc-API/README.md

 First, an Infermedica App ID and API key is required which can be obtained [here](https://developer.infermedica.com/)

-In the [keys.py](https://github.com/arnavs-0/PocDoc-API/blob/main/keys.py) change the following lines to your App ID and API key
+In [keys.py](https://github.com/arnavs-0/PocDoc-API/blob/main/keys.py) change the following lines to your App ID and API key

 ```Python
 APP_ID = 'Infermedica App ID here'